These are the best Samsung Galaxy Watch 4 screen protectors

 The best protection: Supershieldz Tempered Glass Screen Protector (3-Pack)Staff Pick

 When you're looking for all-around protection, you'll want to consider this three-pack from Supershieldz.
 All the features you seek in a screen protector are present.
-You'll enjoy high-quality tempered glass for maximum scratch protection, high-definition clarity, and hydrophobic as well as oleophobic coating to reduce sweat and fingerprints.
+You'll enjoy high-quality tempered glass for maximum scratch protection, high-definition clarity, and hydrophobic, as well as an oleophobic coating to reduce sweat and fingerprints.

 Banish bubbles: Suoman Tempered Glass Screen Protector (4-Pack)